 All children of compulsory school age (5 to 16 years) in the UK have a right of access to education.
-However, where the child is in the UK for a short period only, for example less than half a term, it may be reasonable to refuse admission to a school.

-Children who hold full British Citizen passports (not British Dependent Territories or British Overseas passports), have a passport endorsed to show a right of abode in the UK or are European Economic Area nationals normally have unrestricted entry to the UK.
-An application for a school place will be accepted for such children even though they may not be resident in the UK at the time of application.
+For parents and children living overseas and planning to move to the UK, an application for a school place will be considered for such children even though they may not be resident in the UK at the time of application.
 The application may however be processed on the basis of the overseas address.